hbrousseau/bytecodeVM/README.md

 ## Challenges

-Even though I followed the book to a T, I had to restart a few times as I was encountering strange behavior.
-For instance, I completely restarted when I got to chapter 21, because I kept running into errors that the variables were not being stored.
-But, in previous chapters it was.
+Even though I followed the book to a T, I had to restart the project a few times as I encountered strange behavior.
+For instance, I completely restarted when I got to chapter 21 because I kept running into errors that the variables were not being stored.
+But, in previous chapters, it was.
 I believe the issue was with the hash table and the scanner.
-After restarting, I got stuck again in ch24 and it was another issue with the hash table.
-Then, I got stuck at ch28, with using 'this.'
+After restarting, I got stuck again in Ch24; another issue was with the hash table.
+Then, I got stuck in chapter 28, using 'this.'
 However, this one was not a problem with the hash table.
-I decided to finish the book and come back for this later, since I was almost to the end and everything else was working.
-The problem: After declaring 'this' as a variable inside my initCompiler function, I accidentally wrote what was in the else statement outside of the else statement as well.
+I decided to finish the book and return for this later since I was almost to the end, and everything else was working.
+The problem: After declaring 'this' as a variable inside my initCompiler function, I also accidentally wrote what was in the else statement outside of the else statement.
 So, this is the correct way to implement:
 ```
 if (type != TYPE_FUNCTION) {                            // added in ch28
         local->name.start = "this";